Amy Beach

 Amy Marcy Cheney Beach (September 5, 1867 – December 27, 1944) was an American composer and pianist.
 She was the first successful American female composer of large-scale art music.

-Her "Gaelic" Symphony, premiered by the Boston Symphony Orchestra in 1896, was the first symphony composed and published by an American woman.
-She was one of the first American composers of her era to succeed without the benefit of European training, and was known as one of the most respected and acclaimed American composers.
-As a pianist, she was acclaimed for concerts she gave featuring her own music in the United States and in Germany.
+Her Gaelic Symphony, premiered by the Boston Symphony Orchestra in 1896, was the first symphony composed and published by an American woman.

+She was one of the first American composers of her era to succeed without the benefit of European training, and was known as one of the most respected American composers.

-Biography
+She was acclaimed for piano concerts she gave, featuring her own music, in the United States and Europe.

+Life

 Early years and musical education

 Amy Marcy Cheney was born in Henniker, New Hampshire, on September 5, 1867 to Charles Abbott Cheney (nephew of Oren B. Cheney, who co-founded Bates College) and Clara Imogene (Marcy) Cheney.
+Amy was an only child.
 Artistic ability ran in the family: Clara was reputedly an "excellent pianist and singer," while Amy showed every sign of being a child prodigy.
 She was able to sing forty songs accurately by age one, she was capable of improvising counter-melody by age two, and she taught herself to read at age three.
 At four, she composed three waltzes for piano during one summer at her grandfather's farm in West Henniker, NH, despite the absence of a piano; instead, she composed the pieces mentally and played them when she returned home.
+Amy's mother, Clara, assisted her in writing her compositions, including a little piece for piano entitled "Mamma's Waltz."
 She could also play music by ear, including four-part hymns.
 These extraordinary musical talents at such a young age can be associated with certain innate conditions she possessed.
 Firstly, she may have possessed perfect pitch, which enabled her to play music entirely by ear.
 Additionally, she may have experienced synesthesia, a condition where each key was associated with a particular color.
 As a young girl, Beach would ask her parents to play music based on the color she associated the music with.
 For Beach, each key may have had a certain color.
 She did not have a color for every major key, and could only associate color with two minor keys.
 This heightened sensitivity to keys made playing by ear more feasible for her compared to musicians without such abilities.
 These inherent abilities not only defined her as a noteworthy prodigy but also fueled her desire for musical excellence.
 The family struggled to keep up with her musical interests and demands.
 Her mother sang and played for her, but attempted to prevent the child from playing the family piano herself, believing that to indulge the child's wishes in this respect would damage parental authority.
 Amy often commanded what music was played in the home, becoming enraged if it did not meet her standards.